Qian Xuesen: Detention

 By the early 1940s, U.S. Army Intelligence was already aware of allegations that Qian was a communist, but his security clearance was not suspended until prior to the Korean War.
 On June 6, 1950, the Army abruptly revoked Qian's security clearance, and he was questioned by the FBI.
 Despite support from his colleagues and no proof of the allegations, he received a deferred deportation order from the Immigration and Naturalization Service, and for the following five years, he and his family were subjected to partial house arrest and government surveillance intended to undermine his technical expertise.
 Two weeks later, Qian announced that he would resign from Caltech.

 While at Caltech, Qian had secretly attended meetings with J. Robert Oppenheimer's brother Frank Oppenheimer, Jack Parsons, and Frank Malina that were organized by the Russian-born Jewish chemist Sidney Weinbaum and called Professional Unit 122 of the Pasadena Communist Party.
 Weinbaum's trial commenced on August 30 and both Frank Oppenheimer and Parsons testified against him.
 Weinbaum was convicted of perjury and sentenced to four years.
 Qian was taken into custody on September 6, 1950, for questioning and for two weeks was detained at Terminal Island, a low-security United States federal prison near the ports of Los Angeles and Long Beach.
 According to Theodore von Kármán's autobiography, when Qian refused to testify against his old friend Sidney Weinbaum, the FBI decided to launch an investigation on Qian.

 In August, Qian spoke with Dan A. Kimball, the United States Under Secretary of the Navy at the time, whom he knew personally.
 During their conversation, Qian described the FBI visits and the indignity of losing his security clearance, even breaking down in tears.
 Kimball, determined to help, referred Qian to a lawyer in Washington, DC, to assist him in having his security clearance restored.
-Qian intended to return to China to resolve family issues and later come back to the United States, but Kimball preferred that Qian remain in the USA.
+Qian intended to return to China to resolve family issues and later come back to the United States, but Kimball preferred that Qian remain in the US.